 When a company creates a roadmap, there are two forms of the audience involved, which are internal (The product team) and the external audience (the customers)

 You can decide to create different roadmaps for both customers and investors.
 This roadmap highlights the tasks you need to accomplish and how to accomplish them.
 In this scenario, the roadmap should be visually appealing and straightforward.
+The roadmaps will be more amplified if you combine analyzing behaviors with fullstory alternatives.

 Also, you can create an employee roadmap to keep the whole team in the same direction.
 This kind of roadmap has more details.